-Survey of the sociological, social-psychological, and psychological aspects of crime and criminal behavior through exploration of criminological theories.
-Major topics include structural, process, and conflict theories within criminology, causes of crime, types of criminality, and victim/offender characteristics.
+Survey of the sociological, social-psychological, psychological, and biological aspects of crime and criminal behavior.
+Major topics include epidemiology of crime, critical assessment of crime statistics, etiology of crime and types of criminality.
 Offered every fall semester.
-Criminal Justice majors only.

-Prerequisite: SOC 101.
+Prerequisite: SOC 101 or permission of instructor.